malavbhavsar/sentimentalizer/README.md

 1. Install gem using bundler `gem "sentimentalizer"`

 2. Run `rails g sentimentalizer`.
-This will generate an initializer file with after_initialize hook.
+This will generate an initializer file with after_initialize hook for rails.
 It's basically training a model to use in the application.
-It will run everytime you start server or run any rake commands.
+It will run everytime you start server or run any rake commands, would love some input on this.

 3. Now, you can run following after ```require "sentimentalizer"```
 ```ruby